 NatureGlo’s eScience classes are great for relaxed homeschool math and science and are different than the ordinary.
 The classes have children interact by answering questions, answering a quizlet, and working on hands-on projects that take a variety of forms.

 The classes don’t go so in-depth that students flounder, but they whet the appetite and encourage students to delve deeper on their own.
 For younger students, they can do a little less of the videos and projects, while older students can do it all, and then some.
 I like how the classes can be differentiated in this way.

 The only thing I would change is a better navigational system within the site as it is currently very difficult to maneuver from one class to another or back to the dashboard, as well as an easy place for visitors to see the classes available and the price.
 I know the site has had some changes recently, so it may not yet be completed.

 I will definitely be scheduling in a few more of these classes from time to time over the next year to coincide with the seasons and the children’s interests.

 Click here to read 49 more reviews about NatureGlo by the Homeschool Review Crew.
-If you’d like to know more or would like to follow NatureGlo, you can connect with them her website (scroll down a bit you can see all of the classes available), Facebook, Twitter, Pinterest, Instagram, and YouTube.
+If you’d like to know more or would like to follow NatureGlo, you can connect with Gloria through her website (scroll down a bit you can see all of the classes available), Facebook, Twitter, Pinterest, Instagram, and YouTube.